ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The Client can update the authorization information stored at RS at any time.
-To do so, the Client requests from AS a new Access Token for the intended action on the respective resource and uploads this Access Token to the `/authz-info` resource on RS.
+To do so, the Client requests from AS a new Access Token for the intended action on the respective resource and uploads this Access Token to the authz-info resource on RS.

 {{update-overview}} depicts the message flow where C requests a new Access Token after a security association between C and RS has been